Algorithmic Accountability

 What You Receive

 Concrete deliverables, not advisory slide decks.
 Every engagement produces artefacts your governance team can implement, your board can review, and your regulators can examine.
+Our solutions are designed for practical use across your organisation.

 FMA-Aligned Model Risk Framework

-• Model risk appetite statement
+• Model risk appetite statement aligned with board risk tolerance

 • Three-tier risk classification scheme